-I’ve been thinking about going on a vegetarian journey.
+I’ve been thinking about going on a temporary vegetarian journey.

 About a year ago, I meal prepped a ton.
 Making a turkey kale salads four times a week, I had the same lunch everyday for three weeks.
 And what did I learn?
 Two things: 1) life is a lot easier and 2) my skin had never looked and felt better.

 I’ve been toying with this idea of becoming a part-time vegetarian for awhile now and have also done some research.
 For me, the trick is to find vegetarian meals with more than enough protein since I work out at least three times a week.